finat package

 CG element with integrated Legendre polynomials.

-class finat.spectral.Legendre(cell, degree)[source]
+class finat.spectral.Legendre(cell, degree, variant=None)[source]

 Bases: ScalarFiatElement